Thriobologist/talon_draft/README.md

 Click words to toggle between upper and lower case.

-Say "submit" to close the window and insert its text into whatever has gets the focus now.
+Say "submit" to close the window and insert its text into whatever gets the focus now.